NannyML/nannyml/docs/glossary.rst

     Chi Squared test
         The Chi Squared test, or chi2 test as is sometimes called, is a non parametric statistical test regarding discrete distributions.
-It is be used to examine whether there is statistically significant difference between expected and observed frequencies for one or more categories of a `contigency table`_.
+It is be used to examine whether there is statistically significant difference between expected and observed frequencies for one or more categories of a `contingency table`_.
         In NannyML we use the Chi Squared test to answer whether the two samples of a categorical variable come from a different distribution.